Netflix/OpenVPCal/README.md

 ## IPT-DeltaE Analysis Widget

 OpenVpCal tries to determine the status of the LED wall by using DeltaE IPT measurements, among other factors.
-This widget shows the measured IPT DeltaE between the reference target color and the one observed by the camera.
+This widget shows the measured IPT DeltaE between the reference target colour and the one observed by the camera.
 It’s separated into groups of patches and offers the ability to select and compare multiple walls, estimating the “best wall” based on the average of deltaE measurements that fall under the just noticeable difference (JND) threshold.
 This feature is handy when comparing different calibration approaches or verifying a calibration's success against the wall's original status.

 <img src="docs/source/images/image5.png" alt="image_tooltip" width="50%" height="50%">